 So what’s with the underperformance?

-Unfortunately, both the Size and Value factors and international stocks have all suffered in recent years, perhaps from the dreaded “curse of popularity” and/or “publication effect,” when factor premia seem to drastically decrease or disappear after being investigated and published in the academic literature.
+Unfortunately, both the Size and Value factors and international stocks all suffered for the decade 2010-2020, perhaps from the dreaded “curse of popularity” and/or “publication effect,” when factor premia seem to drastically decrease or disappear after being investigated and published in the academic literature.

 I think too many people succumb to tracking error regret – giving up on a strategy after its underperforming the benchmark for some period of time.
 Usually those time periods are drops in the bucket of one’s investing horizon, and especially of time overall.
 Maurer’s and Swedroe’s clients and followers are perhaps the perfect example of this, because their prescribed portfolios heavily utilize Small Cap Value stocks.